Leroy Jackson Jr. -- St. Matthews

-Due to COVID-19 precautions, family will not receive visitors at the residence; however, condolences may be expressed to his wife, Christine Jackson, via telephone at 803-707-6260 or Simmons Funeral Home and Crematory of Orangeburg.
+Due to COVID-19 precautions, the family will not receive visitors at the residence; however, condolences may be expressed via telephone to his wife, Mrs. Christine Jackson, at (803) 707-6260 or Simmons Funeral Home and Crematory of Orangeburg.

 Please adhere to all COVID-19 precautions.